Brian Selznick: Life and career

 Selznick, the oldest of three children of a Jewish family, was born and grew up in East Brunswick, New Jersey, where he graduated in 1984 from East Brunswick High School.
 He is the son of Lynn (Samson) and Roger E. Selznick.
 His grandfather was a cousin of Hollywood producer David O. Selznick.
 He graduated from the Rhode Island School of Design and then worked for three years at Eeyore's Books for Children in Manhattan while working on The Houdini Box, about a boy's chance encounter with Harry Houdini and its aftermath.
 It became his debut work, a 56-page picture book published by Alfred A. Knopf in 1991.

 Selznick won the 2008 Caldecott Medal from the American Library Association for the year's best-illustrated picture book, recognizing The Invention of Hugo Cabret.
 Its Caldecott Medal was the first for a long book, 533 pages with 284 pictures.
 Selznick calls it "not exactly a novel, not quite a picture book, not really a graphic novel, or a flip book or a movie, but a combination of all these things."
 At the time it was "by far the longest and most involved book I’ve ever worked on."
 It has inspired students to action, including a fourth-grade class that staged a silent film festival and a group of fifth graders who turned the book into a 30-minute modern dance.

 The Invention of Hugo Cabret follows a young orphan in Paris in the 1930s as he tries to piece together a broken automaton.
 The book was inspired by a passage in the book Edison’s Eve by Gaby Wood recounting the collection of automata that belonged to Georges Méliès.
 After his death they were thrown away by the museum that he donated them to.
 Selznick, a fan of Méliès and automata, envisioned a young boy stealing an automaton from the garbage.
 The Invention of Hugo Cabret was adapted as a film, Hugo, by director Martin Scorsese and released in November 2011.

 Selznick cites Maurice Sendak, author of Where the Wild Things Are, and Remy Charlip, author of Fortunately, as strong influences on his books The Invention of Hugo Cabret and Wonderstruck.

 Before winning the 2008 Caldecott Medal, Selznick had been a runner-up for the award, winning a Caldecott Honor in 2002 for The Dinosaurs of Waterhouse Hawkins: An Illuminating History of Mr. Waterhouse Hawkins, Artist and Lecturer.
 Other awards include the Texas Bluebonnet Award, the Rhode Island Children's Book Award, and the Christopher Award.
+In 2025, Selznick was appointed the jury of the Progressive Cinema Competition at the 20th Rome Film Festival.